Skip to main content

 Proper preparation is key to maximizing the value of your marathon session.

-- Adopt a Growth Mindset: Commit to being open, honest, and vulnerable.
-The breakthroughs happen outside your comfort zone.
+5. Adopt a Growth Mindset: Commit to being open, honest, and willing to practice new conversations outside your comfort zone.

 Finding the Right Marathon Therapist